 Solid head means a hammerhead with more weight.
 Heads those weigh more are able to produce more striking power.
 As a result, hard and tough nailing jobs become effortless.

 Here all the hammers we reviewed comes with either steelhead or titanium head.
-Steelheads are preferable for midrange to high range user.
+Steelheads are preferable for mid-range to high range users.
 If you can afford, titanium can be your best option.

 Handle materials also deserve your consideration.
-It affects many aspects of nailing jobs including the durability.
+It affects many aspects of nailing jobs including durability.

 Fiberglass made handles are lightweight and easy to use.
 But, this also drives up the price making it one of the costliest options.

 A wooden handle is good for shock absorption and less vibration.
 It also reduces the fatigue of muscles.
 The drawbacks of this handle are sometimes it goes disconnected from the head.

 Though a steel handle adds some weight to the hammer, most of the mid-range manufacturers choose it for their products.
 These handles are super durable.

 Hammer’s head are available in two face texture, a flat one and a milled one.
 The flat texture left no marks on the surface but support less during the strike.
 The milled texture leaves marks on soft surfaces, but provides support nails to go into the object correctly.

 Whatever you choose a weighty head with steel handle, or lightweight head and wooden handle, the fact is the combination must be balanced.
 Without having a balanced arrangement, you will lose your precision also drop more energy while operating the hammer.